Arthur Treacher: Acting career

-Later years
+Later years and death

-During 1961 and 1962, he and William Gaxton appeared in Guy Lombardo's production of the musical revue Paradise Island, which played at the Jones Beach Marine Theater.
+During 1961 and 1962, William Gaxton and he appeared in Guy Lombardo's production of the musical revue Paradise Island, which played at the Jones Beach Marine Theater.
 In 1962, he replaced Robert Coote as King Pellinore (with over-the-title name billing) in the original Broadway production of Lerner and Loewe's musical play Camelot, and he remained with the show through the Chicago engagement and post-Broadway tour that ended during August 1964.

 From the mid-1950s on, Treacher became a familiar figure on American television as a guest on talk shows and panel games, including The Tonight Show and The Garry Moore Show.
 In early 1961, Treacher appeared in episode 463 of the TV game show I've Got a Secret in which he rode a horse on stage.
 In 1964, Treacher was cast in the role of Constable Jones in the hugely successful Walt Disney movie Mary Poppins.
 That same year, he played the role of stuffy English butler Arthur Pinckney in two episodes of The Beverly Hillbillies.
 Pinckney mistakenly believed the hillbillies were the domestic servants of the family by whom he was hired, while the hillbillies believed Pinckney was a boarder at their Beverly Hills mansion.

 Treacher and Merv Griffin on Griffin's CBS talk show, 1969.

 He became better known to American television audiences when talk-show host Merv Griffin made him announcer and occasional bantering partner on The Merv Griffin Show from 1965 to 1970 ("...and now, here's the dear boy himself, Merrr-vyn!").
-In 1966 Treacher and Merv Griffin recorded an album together under the soubriquet 'Alf & 'Alf entitled Songs of the British Music Hall.
-When in 1969 Griffin switched from syndication to the CBS network, network executives insisted that Treacher was too old for the show, but Griffin fought to keep Treacher and eventually won.
-However, when Griffin relocated his show from New York to Los Angeles the next year, Treacher stayed behind, telling Griffin "at my age, I don't want to move, especially to someplace that shakes!"
+In 1966, Treacher and Merv Griffin recorded an album together under the soubriquet 'Alf & 'Alf entitled Songs of the British Music Hall.
+When in 1969 Griffin switched from syndication to the CBS network, CBS executives insisted that Treacher was too old for the show, but Griffin fought to keep Treacher and eventually won.
+However, when Griffin relocated his show from New York City to Los Angeles the next year, Treacher stayed behind, telling Griffin, "at my age, I don't want to move, especially to someplace that shakes!"

 During this period of latter-day popularity, Treacher capitalized on his name recognition through the use of his name and image for such franchised business concerns as the Call Arthur Treacher Service System (a household help agency) and Arthur Treacher's Fish and Chips.
-The restaurants became very popular during the 1970s and increased to nearly 900 outlets, although in interviews Treacher would refuse to confirm or deny that he had any ownership stake in the company.
+The restaurants became very popular during the 1970s and increased to nearly 900 outlets, although in interviews, Treacher would refuse to confirm or deny that he had any ownership stake in the company.
 (Only one free-standing Arthur Treacher's was still in existence by 2022, located in Cuyahoga Falls, Ohio.
 Several attached Arthur Treacher's franchise locations are still operating out of Salvatore's Pizzeria locations in Rochester, New York and one continues to operate out of the Twin Oaks Convenience Store in Pomeroy, Ohio).

 Treacher died at the age of 81 from cardiovascular disease on 14 December 1975.